-Thomas Jefferson's proficiency for architectural design and household efficiency is visible in Monticello's two dependencies.
+Thomas Jefferson's proficiency for architectural design and household efficiency is visible everywhere at Monticello, including the estate's two dependency wings.
 These symmetrical L-shaped wings, extending from each side of the mansion, contain support services.

 |L-shaped North Terrace above the North Dependency|